Theatr Clwyd: History

 Terry Hands as artistic director 1997 to 2015 raised the profile and status of the theatre greatly.
 Hands' productions of classic dramatists, principally Shakespeare, were critically acclaimed.

-Associate director Phillip Breen directed classic and modern drama.
-Kate Wasserberg directed revivals of modern dramatists including Brian Friel, Terry Johnson, Arthur Miller and Arnold Wesker.
+He worked closely with Associate Director Tim Baker, who was responsible for much of the theatre's work for young people throughout this period as well as directing many other dramas and musicals, along with visiting/trainee directors Phillip Breen (directing classic and modern drama) and Kate Wasserberg (directing revivals of modern dramatists including Brian Friel, Terry Johnson, Arthur Miller and Arnold Wesker).

 In 2014 Terry Hands directed a revival of "Under Milk Wood" to mark the centenary of the birth of Dylan Thomas.
-It was critically acclaimed, toured Wales and England to an audience of 44,000.
+It was critically acclaimed, and toured Wales and England to an audience of 44,000.

 Hands' successor, Tamara Harvey, was appointed in June 2015.
-Notable productions included "Uncle Vanya" and "Home, I'm Darling", a co-production with the National Theatre, which won an Olivier award.
+Notable productions included "Uncle Vanya", "Pavilion" and "Home, I'm Darling", a co-production with the National Theatre, which won an Olivier award and starred Katherine Parkinson and Richard Harrington.
+"Home, I'm Darling" transferred firstly to the National Theatre and then the West End and a UK tour.

+Harvey was joined by Executive Director Liam Evans-Ford who together were instrumental in driving the venue's major capital redevelopment.
+Whilst major redevelopment of the theatre building took place in 2023/4 a temporary facility was created on an adjacent site with foyer, "actor's village" and a temporary theatre called "The Mix" which allowed the theatre to continue operating as a producing and presenting venue.

+In 2022 Theatr Clwyd took over the running of Wrexham's William Aston Hall, ensuring that the venue remained open and viable as a community resource.

+In 2023 Kate Wasserberg became Theatr Clwyd's sixth Artistic Director, replacing Tamara Harvey who became joint Artistic Director (alongside Daniel Evans) at the Royal Shakespeare Company.